RaconJS/0xmin/README.md

 ### the emulator
-To run `.filt` 0xmin-binary files run: `0xmin -e filename.filt` (-e for execute) Optionally the speed of the emulator can be controlled with the `-s` and `-sm` (speed multiple) flags e.g. `0xmin -e filename.filt -sm 4` runs emulator at 4 times normal speed (4 * 60 cycles per second)
+To run `.filt` 0xmin-binary files run: `0xmin -e filename.filt` (-e for execute)

+Optionally the speed of the emulator can be controlled with the `-s` and `-sm` (speed multiple) flags

+e.g. `0xmin -e filename.filt -sm 4` runs emulator at 4 times normal speed (4 * 60 cycles per second)

+For using the R2 emulator `-a R2` can be added for the R2 architecture

 ## requirements:{
 the following are required for the full 0xmin experience.

 ### node.js v16
 For the `compiler.js`.
 It uses "`a??b`" and "`a?.b`".

 node.js v16 can be installed with the `installer.sh`

 ### linux/ubuntu: this system has not been tested on other operating systems.
 Otherwise you will have to:

 	change the file paths in `compile.sh` that point to The_powder_toy.

 	translate the bash file: `compiler.sh` into another format.

 ### sublime-text3, from `snap`
 For syntax highlighting to make writing 0xmin code easier.

 ### the powder toy, from `snap`
-instead of using the emulator.cpp, it gives you the actual visual computer.
+instead of using the inbuilt emulator, it gives you the actual visual computer.

 ## }

 # ZASM